About Education Governance at Wageningen University

 • The matrix model connects programme demand to Science Group supply, with chair groups delivering and programmes choosing.

-• The Board of Education decides what; the Dean of Education and Programme Directors manage how.
+• The Board of Education decides what: the Dean of Education and Programme Directors manage how.

 • Programme Committees provide independent advice to both the BoE and the Programme Director, including consent rights on the EER.